 When should I renew my green card?

 Answer: Most U.S. green cards expire every ten years.
 It’s best to file Form I-90 for a green card renewal 6 months before the expiration date on the green card.
 If that date has passed, you will not lose your permanent residence.
 But you should apply for a green card renewal as soon as possible.
 Do not file Form I-90 for a green card renewal earlier than six months before the expiration date; USCIS may reject your application and mail it back to you.
-Use the Green Card Renewal Calculator to determine when to file your application and get a helpful email reminder.
+See more about when to renew a green card.